CLEMENTINATOR/TeamWiigen/sciifii/readme.txt

-Sciifii v1 based on cios corp v4.0
+Sciifii installer V2 based on cios corp v3.6
 Made by Arasium, Teton and Fanta.
-Tested by Jicay, JeanMi, Vlad and Thetataz (and many others).
-Special thanks to Waninkoko for his help
+Tested by Jicay, JeanMi59226, Vlad and Thetataz (and many others) Special thanks to Waninkoko for his help
-Thanks to da_letter_a for the cios corp knowledge.
+Thanks to da_letter_a for the cios corp knowledge Thanks to crwys for this readme
-mail: TeamWiigen@googlemail.com

-This app goal is to hack your wii without having to launch many homebrews.
-You just need the HBC.
-It will download the needed files from NUS and patch them to create the cioses and all other features.
+Requirements:
+A SD Card (With at least 120mb of free space)
+A way to launch homebrew on your wii (Bannerbomb,hbc,Twilight hack ect...)

+What it does:
+-Hack your wii!
+(Simple Mode)
+-Hack your wii (No Cios corp)
+-Hack your wii (Advanced Mode) (Lets you choose what to install) -Unhack your wii.

+Allows you to install:
+-Restore Trucha Bug
+-Install cios rev17 (DL Bug FIx)
+-Install cioscorp
+-Install firmware 4.2
+-Installer USB LoaderGX

+Other:
+Takes about 55 minutes to install (On a wireless 20mbps connection) (SD Card speeds and wireless speeds won't make much of a difference though)
+This auto detects your Wii's region of installation.

-If the required files are already on the sd card, this installer will use them instead of downloading them.
+PS : If the required files are already on the sd card, this installer will use them instead of downloading them.
 So, this installer can also be used as an offline installer.